jiumao2/Kilomatch/README.md

 - The data should be an 1 x n struct array named `spikeInfo` with the following fields:
     - `SessionIndex`: 1 x 1 int scalar indicating the session.
 It should start from 1 and be coninuous without any gaps.
     - `SpikeTimes`: 1 x n double array in millisecond.
-    - `Waveform`: a n_channel x n_sample matrix of the mean waveform.
+    - `Waveform`: a n_channel x n_sample matrix of the mean waveform in uV.
 All units should share the same channels.
     - `Xcoords`: a n_channel x 1 double array of the x coordinates of each channel.
     - `Ycoords`: a n_channel x 1 double array of the y coordinates (depth) of each channel.
     - `Kcoords`: a n_channel x 1 double array of the shank index of each channel (not used so far).
+    - `PETH`: optional, a 1 x n double array of the peri-event time histogram.
+Used for validation.

 - The data should be saved in a `.mat` file and specified in the `settings.json`.